30384 - TOURISM, LOCAL IDENTITY AND DESTINATION MANAGEMENT

 Demand and supply megatrends and challenges:

-- Global tourism highlights.
+- Global tourism megatrends and glocal tourism strategies

 - The key role of destinations in tourism.